 - Inspirational DVDs or movies (last year we gave our kids the Theo DVDs)

 - Bible-themed coloring books that include stories or activities from the Bible

 Instead of giving our children their Easter baskets right when they wake up (which is usually when we are trying to herd everyone out the door for church), we give them later in the day or even the day before so our focus can be purely on the resurrection of Christ.

 For more ideas of what to place in your child’s Easter basket, check out 34 Frugal & Intentional Easter Basket Gifts or 90+ Gifts to Grow Their Faith.

 Attend Church Together & Serve!

-Easter Sunday is one of the post popular days to attend church, even among people who don’t regularly go to church.
-Usually, the church’s nursery and children’s Sunday school programs are busting at the seems with lots of children but little volunteers.
+Easter Sunday is one of the most popular days to attend church, even among people who don’t regularly go to church.
+Usually, the church’s nursery and children’s Sunday school programs are busting at the seams with lots of children but little volunteers.

 If your church offers multiple services, commit to attending one as a family then volunteer to serve during an additional service.